 Be sure to check them out below if your social media following could use a good “spring cleaning”, and let us know your thoughts in the comments.

 Why You Shouldn’t Buy Fake Followers for Instagram and Twitter

 It may seem enticing to simply buy a few thousand followers rather than letting it organically grow over time, but the reality is it may hurt your social media accounts – and your credibility – in the long run.

-Most bloggers and influencers understand that buying followings in 2018 is a huge no-no – but that doesn't stop some from doing it.
-You can read more about why you shouldn't buy fake followers, but we've rounded up four key issues bloggers and influencers could face below, if they choose to buy their following instead of authentically grow it…
+Nowadays any Instagram influencer understands that buying followers in 2021 is a huge no-no – but that doesn't stop some from doing it.
+You can read more about why you shouldn't buy fake followers, but we've rounded up four key issues bloggers and influencers could face below, if they choose to buy their following instead of authentically growing it…

 It Can Hurt Your Rates Of Engagement